nmxmxh/master-ovasabi/docs/generated/internal/repository/campaign/README.md

 ### Campaign

-Define the Campaign struct here Campaign represents a campaign entity (move from shared repository types if needed)
+(move from shared repository types if needed).

 ### LeaderboardEntry

-LeaderboardEntry represents a leaderboard row (move to a shared types file if needed)
+(move to a shared types file if needed).

 ### RankingColumn

 ### RankingFormula

-RankingFormula represents a parsed and validated ranking formula Supports multiple columns and directions, and can be extended for expressions Example: "referral_count DESC, username ASC"
+Example: "referral_count DESC, username ASC".

 #### Methods

 ##### ToSQL

-ToSQL returns the SQL ORDER BY clause for the validated formula
+ToSQL returns the SQL ORDER BY clause for the validated formula.

 ### Repository

-Repository handles database operations for campaigns
+Repository handles database operations for campaigns.

 #### Methods

 ##### CreateWithTransaction

-CreateWithTransaction creates a new campaign within a transaction
+CreateWithTransaction creates a new campaign within a transaction.

 ##### Delete

-Delete deletes a campaign by ID
+Delete deletes a campaign by ID.

 ##### GetBySlug

-GetBySlug retrieves a campaign by its slug
+GetBySlug retrieves a campaign by its slug.

 ##### GetLeaderboard